brightcove/brightcove-player-sdk-ios/README.md

 }];
 ```

-Thumbnail scrubbing is only available for online videos; downloaded/offline videos do not support this feature.
+Thumbnail seeking is only available for online videos; downloaded/offline videos do not support this feature.

 ## Generic Stream Concurrency <a name="GSC"></a>